ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ~~~
 {: #ex-capsule title="Example: Registration via capsule"}

-## Composing Extensions

-A future extension could define how to compose extensions.
-For example, it could
-define a new HTTP header and/or capsule that maps a context ID to a list of
+This example extension would most likely also define a new HTTP header to
-extensions.
-That allows the sender to pick low context IDs for the combinations
-that it knows it will be sending often.
+indicate support.

 # Acknowledgments {#acknowledgments}